Cold therapy can speed fat-burning, increase recovery, boost mood and energy levels, deepen sleep, improve skin appearance, and more.

 The easiest way to start with cold showers is to end your regular, hot showers on cold.
 By simply beating your personal record each time, you can go from seconds to minutes in a cold shower within about one week, comfortably.
 Over time, you can begin dedicating entire, separate showers (without soap) to cold if you wish.

 Another tip for cold showers: make sure to expose the area of your upper back between your neck and shoulder blades and your face to plenty of cold water.
 (Your upper back contains lots of fat-burning brown adipose tissue, and your trigeminal nerve located on your face activates the beneficial mammalian dive reflex).

 On the other hand, if you struggle with full-body cold exposure, dunking your face in a bowl of ice water is a great alternative to cold showers.
 (It’s also the easiest way to continue cold therapy in summer.)

 You can still achieve the following benefits using face dunks:

 - Easier time falling asleep and deeper sleep

-- Seasonal adaptation and increased cold tolerance for winter
+- Seasonal adaptation and buy elavil online tolerance for winter

 - Calming down by activating your vagus nerve via the mammalian dive reflex